Who can use this feature

 - Accept updates from the library in any subscribed files.
 Accept library updates →

-- Make the icon and button main components private.
-Create private components →
+- Hide both the icon and button main components.
+Hide components when publishing →

 Moving components and component sets requires you to cut and paste those components between files.
 Figma will only move variants that exist in the file at the time you cut and paste them.